-He made his debut with Glyndebourne Touring Opera as Servo di Flora La Traviata, as well as covering the role of Captain Eugene Onegin for Glyndebourne Festival Opera, and earlier this year he sang Jake Wallace La Fanciulla del West for Grange Park Opera.
-He has also sung and understudied roles for Opera Holland Park, English Touring Opera, the Merry Opera Company, and the Co-Opera Company, most recently performing Marcello La Boheme for the Merry Opera Company and the King’s Head Theatre, to critical acclaim.
+He made his debut with Glyndebourne Touring Opera as Servo di Flora La Traviata, as well as covering the role of Captain Eugene Onegin for Glyndebourne Festival Opera.
+In 2016 he sang Jake Wallace La Fanciulla del West for Grange Park Opera.
+He has also sung and understudied roles for Opera Holland Park, English Touring Opera, the Merry Opera Company, and the Co-Opera Company.
+He sang Marcello La Boheme for the Merry Opera Company and the King’s Head Theatre, to critical acclaim.

 Equally at home on the concert platform, Thomas Humphreys is in demand as a soloist across the country, often working with the conductors Jonathan Willcocks and Hilary Davan Wetton at venues such as St. John’s, Smith Square, St. Martin-in-the-Fields, Chichester, Guildford and Winchester Cathedrals.
 He is also an avid recitalist, performing in the UK and Europe with his wife Raya Kostova, particularly in the repertoire of Russian Romances and Lieder.